shanemelliott/openaivista/README.md

 The goal of this demo is to demonstrate how to use OpenAI's API to analyze patient data and generate summaries.

 You can view an example of analysis results in the [output.txt](./output.txt) file.

+# Notes

+- My discovery identified:
+  - Veterans have ~1.2M to 2M tokens if you pull their entire VistA record.
+  - With this limitation, the best I can get is about 6 months of data for a patient.
+  - If there is an admission in that time period, I can get about 3 months of data.
+  - I started some pre-processing to reduce the number of tokens by pasing each type of data seperatly to the LLM.
+The types of data returned from the VistA API are:
+    - patient
+    - problem
+    - allergy
+    - consult
+    - vital
+    - lab
+    - order
+    - treatment
+    - med
+    - ptf *
+    - factor
+    - immunization
+    - cpt *
+    - education *
+    - pov *
+    - image *
+    - appointment
+    - surgery
+    - document
+    - visit
+  - The items listed above with an '*' have not been included in the pre-processing yet.
+  - I also explored converting to pdf and processing with Contoso, but the 400 page pdf froze the web interface while trying to create images from the pdf.
+  - Plans for the future:
+    - Add the remaining items to the pre-processing.
+    - Explore a python version and including pre-processing locally with something like scispaCy,medspacy, or similar.
+    - As this is a POC, other features are left out like patient selection, prompt selection,dateselection etc. This all is done manually in the code.